Aneudypq2004/Subject-Selection-System/README.md

 To visit the project [here](https://selectionsystem.netlify.app)

-To use and to practice with the project follow this steps
+To use and practice with the project follow these steps

 1. Download the zip
 2. Open the folder with Visual Studio Code or your favorite editor